.NET

 Run your application to start sending metrics to Logz.io.

-Filter the metrics by labels
+Filter metrics by labels

 App Metrics parameter name | Description | Logz.io parameter name |